sebarmeli/JS-Redirection-Mobile-Site/README.md

 - `beforeredirection_callback` : if specified, callback launched before the redirection happens.
 If a falsy value is returned from the callback the redirection doesn't happen.

+- `append_referrer` : boolean to determine if the document.referrer should be appended to the destination url. document.referrer will be URI encoded prior to appending.
+Default value is 'false'

+- `append_referrer_key` : if specified, the key used for the document.referrer.  defaults to 'original_referrer'

 ## Examples

 If you want to redirect the user to "http://mobile.domain.com" from "http://domain.com":